curl/everything-curl/libcurl/verbose.md

 "text"), **data** is a pointer pointing to the data being **size** number of bytes. **user** is the custom pointer you set with `CURLOPT_DEBUGDATA`.

-The data pointed to by **data** *will not* be zero terminated, but will be exactly of the size as told by the **size** argument.
+The data pointed to by **data** is *not* null terminated, but is exactly of the size as told by the **size** argument.

-The callback must return 0 or libcurl will consider it an error and abort the transfer.
+The callback must return 0 or libcurl considers it an error and aborts the transfer.

 On the curl website, we host an example called